 Formal letters of recommendation are encouraged for all nominations, but not required.
 You will have the opportunity to upload supporting documents as text or as PDF.

-To make effective and consistent evaluations, the following general criteria will apply in evaluating Nominees for all three Award categories:
+To make effective and consistent evaluations, the following general criteria will apply in evaluating Nominees: